david-hernandez/drupal8-oop/08-Explaining-namespacing/README.md

 }
 ```

-The `namespace` line declares this classes namespace.
+The `namespace` line declares this class's namespace.
 This is based in part on the directory structure, because of
 the autoloader, and will be used by other classes to load this class.
 When in the actual file, it does not need the
-class name at the end because the class it defined here.
+class name at the end because the class is defined here.
 Its name is right below.

-As explained above, we also do not need the backslash (\) at the beginning because the `namespace` line is right at the
+As explained above, we also do not need the backslash (\\) at the beginning because the `namespace` line is right at the
 top of the file.
 It is in the global space.
 It is not inside the class.

-If I put the backslash there, it would be ok.
+If I put the backslash there, it will be ok.
 It will still work.
 PHP won't complain.
 It just isn't necessary, so we don't
 do it.
 The problem this really solves is name collisions between the name of something inside the file and something
 we want to access outside the file, but we're always dealing with one class per file so it doesn't come up with the
 `namespace` line.
 That does, however, still become an issue when we are working inside the class.
 We'll get to that